amosISA/angular-state-management/README.md

 If you prefer learning through video content, we recommend checking out this comprehensive course on YouTube: [State Management in Angular Course](https://www.youtube.com/playlist?list=PL0vmzAb282FhgSkMo5avnuRrpzdVvxDYo).
 This playlist covers various aspects of state management in Angular, providing practical examples and in-depth explanations.

+Contributions of any kind are welcome.
 Happy coding!

+## License

+MIT